Gatreh/aws2-docker/README.md

     - Connect github by clicking Manage default source credential, it will open a new Tab.
 Use the Github App and click the linked text saying "create a new GitHub connection".
 A new window will pop up where you log into github, when it is created you press select it in the dropdown and press save.
     - Clck the Repository and it should pop up with a list of repositories on your account, Select the repo for this project.
 Under Source version make sure to select the branch you'll be using.
     - Use a Webhook
+    - Environment
+        - Operating system to Ubuntu
+        - Runtime to Standard
+        - Image to aws/codebuild/standard:7.0
-    - Under Environment you need to change the Operating system to Ubuntu, Runtime to Standard, Image to aws/codebuild/standard:7.0.
-Then under Additional configuration you need to check the box under Privileged.
+        - Under Additional configuration you need to check the box under Privileged and
+        - Add two environment variables, Your docker username and your docker password as DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD respectively.
+The username is case sensitive and **HAS** to be lowercase.
     - Create a new service role and note the name.
     - Under the Buildspec section you need to change to using a buildspec file.
     - Create project.